Lisa Wu Wills

 Aug 2020

 Our paper at ISCA 2020 showcases a project that accelerates the genomic secondary analysis pipeline (part of GATK4) using a framework called Genesis.
+This work has been selected as an IEEE MICRO Top Pick and an ISCA@50 Retrospective.

 Genesis is a framework for accelerating genomic data manipulation operations.
 Genesis has a SQL-esque frontend and a hardware library of composable components.